Some developments of exchangeable measure-valued P\'{o}lya sequences: Results

 Note that Proposition \ref{results:null:non-negative} does not exclude the possibility of $\nu(Z)>0$, where we recall that

 The introduction of $Z$ potentially allows us to account for the presence of control variables or to model situations in which we deliberately want to exclude the effect of certain observations.
-The next theorem states that the reinforcement kernel $R$ of any such exchangeable MVPS is necessarily a mixture of two components, one independent of $x$ and corresponding to $\nu$ restricted to $Z$, and the other emerging from the representation of $R$ when $(X_n)_{n\geq 1}$ is restricted to $Z^c$.
+The next theorem, which generalizes Theorem \ref{introTh_1}\textit{(iii)}, states that the reinforcement kernel $R$ of any exchangeable MVPS is necessarily a mixture of two components, one independent of $x$ and corresponding to $\nu$ restricted to $Z$, and the other emerging from the representation of $R$ in \eqref{introduction_thrm} when $(X_n)_{n\geq 1}$ is restricted to $Z^c$.

 \begin{theorem} If $(X_n)_{n\geq1}$ is an exchangeable MVPS$(\theta,\nu,R)$ such that $0<\nu(Z)<1$, then there exists a c.g. under $\nu$ sub-$\sigma$-algebra $\mathcal{G}\subseteq\mathcal{X}$ such that $Z^c\in\mathcal{G}$ and